 Our Board of Directors and its committees meet throughout the year on a set schedule, hold special meetings as needed, and act by written consent from time to time.
-The Board of Directors met seven times during fiscal year 2012.
-Each director attended at least 75% or more of (a) the total number of meetings of the Board of Directors held during fiscal year 2012 and (b) the total number of meetings held by all committees of the Board of Directors on which such director served during fiscal year 2012.
+The Board of Directors met eight times during fiscal year 2013.
+Each director attended at least 75% or more of (a) the total number of meetings of the Board of Directors held during fiscal year 2013, and (b) the total number of meetings held by all committees of the Board of Directors on which such director served during fiscal year 2013, except for Dr. Shapiro, who attended 73% of such meetings in fiscal year 2013.